 Chemical

 A chemical hazard can both occur naturally or intentionally (man-made).
-For example, sodium nitrates can be added for preservation processes and other chemicals can be added to improve the taste of the food.
+For example, sodium nitrates can be added as part of preservation processes, whilst other chemicals are added to improve the flavour of the food.
+There is also the possibility that certain chemicals can be added to food and drink unintentionally, such as toxins, allergenic chemicals, hazardous substances, and excess chemicals.

 Physical hazards

 Physical hazards are materials or objects that can be found in the food we consume.
 This kind of hazard can cause injuries to teeth, mouth, and throat and cause a choking hazard.
+These can be split into two different types of hazards, naturally occurring and unnatural.

 - Naturally occurring hazards could include fruit stones and pips, bones and shells.